Q: Which whole-house model is best for me?

 Q: Are WaterMan filters bacteriostatic (meaning bacteria won’t grow in the tank)?

-A: Yes, WaterMan filters are guaranteed to remain bacteriostatic for two years.
+A: Yes, WaterMan filters are guaranteed to remain bacteriostatic for three years.
 This is one of the main reasons rebedding is necessary.

 Q: Do WaterMan filters reduce water flow?

 A: No. We size the filter tank and the plumbing so that water pressure is not affected.
 This is the primary reason that larger homes require larger filter tanks.

 Q: How long will my whole-house unit filter?

 A: We guarantee two years of effective filtering at a 98.9% filtering rate.
 After that we cannot be sure that your unit is getting out all of the chemicals or, more importantly, that it will remain bacteriostatic.
 It is important to rebed your filter when its guaranteed effective life is over.
 Just one or two people using less than a normal amount of water may get a few more months out of the filter, but in no case should more than three years go by between rebeds.

 Q: How long will WaterMan undersink units filter?

 A: WaterMan undersink units are guaranteed to effectively filter for three years.
 After three years the undersink filters must be replaced.